AndrewJBateman/mevn-stack-notes/README.md

 # :zap: MEVN Stack Notes

-* Full stack app using MongoDB, Express, Vue and Node.js to perform Create, Read, Update and Delete (CRUD) operations on strings of data.
+* This app displays simple text notes in a grid of Bootstrap cards.
+It uses the MongoDB, Express, Vue & Node.js (MEVN) stack to allow the user to perform Create, Read, Update and Delete (CRUD) operations.

 **Note:** to open web links in a new window use: _ctrl+click on link_